Deski9/Knowledge-RAG/README.md

 6. Build Embeddings and FAISS Index
    python embed.py

-7. Run Interactive Query Mode
+7. Run CLI Q&A
    python query.py
-   - Type your questions one by one
+   - Type questions interactively
    - Type `exit` to quit

+8. Run Streamlit App
+   streamlit run app.py
+   - Choose "Use Pre-Indexed Books" to query your library
+   - Choose "Upload New Document" to parse and query a new PDF/EPUB instantly

 ---